somhi/PCXT_DeMiSTify/deca/README.md

 * F12 show/hide OSD
 * Long F12 toggles VGA/RGB mode
-* The reset button KEY0 resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
-The OSD Reset menu item resets the core itself.

 * The user button KEY0 resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
 The OSD Reset menu item resets the core itself.

 * The user button KEY1 opens the OSD